Choosing a Band Name or Artist Name

 Use a search engine to research your name and make sure to the best of your knowledge you are the only person bearing the artist name.

-So you won‘t have problems by the time you want to go solo.
+So you won’t have problem switching to your real by the time you want to go solo.

 There is a need for you to trademark your name so that another person might not use the name after choosing your artist name.